The template

 Why the 25-minute working window beats the 30-minute slot

 The five-minute buffer is not a productivity hack borrowed from a Medium article.
 It is a response to measurable physiological cost.
-Microsoft WorkLab's 2021 brain-research study attached EEG sensors to fourteen knowledge workers and measured stress biomarkers during back-to-back versus buffered meeting blocks.
-The results were stark: back-to-back meetings produced a 250% increase in beta-wave activity (a marker of stress) within two hours, while ten-minute buffers between meetings showed the same workers returning to baseline cognitive load.
+Microsoft WorkLab's 2021 brain-research study attached EEG sensors to fourteen knowledge workers and measured brain activity during back-to-back versus buffered meeting blocks.
+The results were stark: in back-to-back meetings, beta-wave activity (a marker of stress) built up cumulatively across the session, while ten-minute buffers between meetings let that stress reset rather than compound.

 The buffer also has a meeting-quality effect, not just a wellbeing one.
 When attendees know the next meeting starts on time, they self-impose discipline to wrap the current one.
 When everyone expects the meeting to bleed over, no one prioritises ending.
 The 25/50 norm is a coordination device: it only works if the whole organisation adopts it, so the buffer is real rather than aspirational.
 The calendar settings that enforce it are now standard in Google Calendar (speedy meetings) and Microsoft Outlook (Shorten Events policy).